Feedlot Manager

 In A Nutshell

-I oversee the day-to-day operation of a feedlot, managing the care and feeding of livestock like cattle and other animals.
+I oversee the day-to-day operation of a feedlot, managing the care and feeding of livestock like cattle and pigs.

 I make sure the animals are raised efficiently and healthily to grow strong and ready for market.